 Alba Vitta/Stocksy

 An anxiety rash is an itchy rash that may look similar to hives.
-It is due to anxiety rather than any other factors, such as certain foods or medications.
+It develops due to anxiety rather than any other factors, such as certain foods or medications.

-Research has found that chronic anxiety increases the sympathetic nervous system response to stress.
-This response releases histamine, a substance the body usually releases to respond to any injury, inflammation, or allergic reaction.
+Researchhas found that chronic anxiety increases the sympathetic nervous system’s response to stress.
+This response releases histamine, a substance the body usually releases to respond to inflammation or allergic reactions.
 An increased release of histamine may lead to a rash or hives.

 Emotional effects of an anxiety rash

 Anxiety rash may cause people to feel more anxiety or embarrassment, due to the symptoms or appearance of the rash.
-Although people may try to hide the rash, covering the rash with makeup, lotions, or tight clothing may worsen the rash.
+Although individuals may try to hide the rash, covering the rash with makeup, lotions, or tight clothing may worsen it.

-Focusing on calming techniques and tools to reduce anxiety may help people feel less anxious, and also help to treat the rash.
+Focusing on calming techniques and tools to reduce anxiety may help people feel less anxious and help treat the rash.

 An anxiety rash may affect anyone who experiences anxiety.
-People may experience anxiety for a number of reasons, which include:
+They may experience anxiety for a number of reasons, which include:

-• Genetics.
-Research has found people with relatives who have an anxiety disorder may be more likely to also experience anxiety.
+• Genetics: Research has found people with relatives with an anxiety disorder may also be more likely to experience anxiety.

 If people have an anxiety rash, they may have the following symptoms: